Akm0d/raspi/README.md

 # 20x4 LCD Terminal
 <pre>
-For those who have no monitor to connect to their raspberry pi, this code gives access to a terminal.
+For those who have no monitor to connect to their raspberry pi, this code creates an lcd terminal for basic bash commands.
 It is assumed that files associated with the terminal wil be located in the "/etc" folder.
-Make sure that "command.py" and "pass.py" are excecutable by typing the following command in the terminal:
+Make sure that "command.py" and "pass.pl" are excecutable by typing the following command in the terminal:
 </pre>
 <code>chmod +x command.py; chmod +x pass.pl</code>
 <pre>